DistributedBlocks/distributedblocks_24.0/README.md

 There are integration tests for the CLI and HTTP API interfaces.
 They have two run modes, "stable" and "live.

-The stable integration tests will use a skycoin daemon whose blockchain is synced to a specific point and has networking disabled so that the internal state does not change.
+The stable integration tests will use a DistributedBlocks daemon whose blockchain is synced to a specific point and has networking disabled so that the internal state does not change.